VidCruiter Logo

 Applicant attitudes toward asynchronous interviews

-How do asynchronous interviews compare to other screening selection techniques in the eyes of candidates?
+How do asynchronous interviews compare to other screening selection techniques from candidates’ perspective?

-A 2016 Frontiers study found that pre-conceived ideas about video interviewing, and individual characteristics and personality traits, impact how people feel about pre-recorded interviews.
+A Frontiers study found that pre-conceived ideas about video interviewing (as well as individual characteristics and traits) impact how people feel about pre-recorded interviews.

-These interviews can be AI-led, where the AI scores the interviews based on inputs and algorithms and advances candidates, or AI-influenced, where it provides ratings and recommendations.
+These interviews can be AI-led, where the AI scores interviews based on inputs and algorithms and advances candidates—or AI-influenced, where it provides ratings and recommendations.

 There’s also human-led, AI-augmented interviewing (also known as interview intelligence) that assesses the interviewers, not the candidates.
-In this instance, AI is used to provide feedback on, and improve, the process.
+In this instance, AI is used to provide feedback on, and in turn—improve the process.

-Get familiar with the structured process and how to use the software, read the digital interview guide, and step back and look at this as an opportunity to conduct a more textural screening interview.
+Get familiar with the structured process and how to use the software, read the digital interview guide, and step back and see this as an opportunity to go beyond just textual screening.

 Enriching Medical Program Evaluations Using Pre-Recorded Interviewing